jsoncrndl/Game-Jams/README.md

 # Game Jams
-This repository holds game-jam games.
+This repository has the source code for some solo game-jam games.

+My games can be found at https://tempustgames.itch.io/